-- i.
-The Process summarizes the City's efforts to engage residents and stakeholders and determine the community's priorities - ii.
-Needs Assessment identifies the priority needs of the City's populations with low to moderate incomes - iii.
-Housing Market Analysis describes the economic environment in which the City will implement its programs - iv.
-Strategic Plan establishes goals, policies and actions for addressing the needs of the community; and - v.
+- 1. The Process summarizes the City's efforts to engage residents and stakeholders and determine the community's priorities - 2.
+Needs Assessment identifies the priority needs of the City's populations with low to moderate incomes - 3.
+Housing Market Analysis describes the economic environment in which the City will implement its programs - 4.
+Strategic Plan establishes goals, policies and actions for addressing the needs of the community; and - 5.
 Annual Action Plan for Program Year 2025-26 (July 1, 2025 June 30, 2026)